News

 OKLAHOMA – Ban throughout pregnancy

-Penalties: Anyone who performs an abortion or prescribes, administers, or “advises” a woman to take abortion-inducing substances or procures them for her can face between two and five years in prison under Section 861, a state statute dating back to 1910.
+Penalties: Anyone who commits an abortion or prescribes, administers, or “advises” a woman to take abortion-inducing substances or procures them for her can face between two and five years in prison under Section 861, a state statute dating back to 1910.

 O’Connor on June 24 certified that the Supreme Court reversed Roe and Planned Parenthood v.
 Casey.
-The certification “immediately put into effect Oklahoma’s trigger law, which also means—because the Attorney General certified it—that Section 861’s total criminal ban on abortion throughout pregnancy can be enforced,” according to Gov. Stitt’s office.
+The certification “immediately put into effect Oklahoma’s trigger law, which also means—because the Attorney General certified it—that Section 861’s total criminal ban on abortion throughout pregnancy can be enforced,” according to Stitt’s office.

 Exceptions: Section 861 allows exceptions only when “necessary to preserve [the mother’s] life.”

-SOUTH CAROLINA – Ban at around six weeks (temporarily blocked)
+SOUTH CAROLINA – Ban at around six weeks

 SOUTH DAKOTA – Ban throughout pregnancy